The world is changing –

 The number of hours with both extremely high and very low (even zero) electricity prices will increase significantly.
 As a result, the annual average real wholesale power price is expected to rise by approximately 86% by 2050 compared to today (Sitra).

-(Click the image to access the Sitra ‘Enablingcost-efficientelectrification in Finland’ report for detailed information about the data of this graph)
+(Click the image to access the Sitra ‘Enablingcost-efficientelectrification in Finland’ report for detailed information about the data on the graph below)

 © Truman Data Ltd.